John A. Fucile, M.A., B.A.A.

 For more than 20 years, Simon has been involved in digital content distribution.
 His first foray was as the Editor of the digital culture magazine NOVA (1998-2002).
 He has personally been responsible for the distribution of more than 5000 online videos.

-Simon is currently Vice President of Marketing for Play Records, an international electronic music label.
+Simon is currently the label manager for Play Records, an international electronic music label.

 Luc Montpellier, CSC